 The publication of an article in a peer-reviewed JSRCS is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is, therefore, important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer-reviewer, the publisher, and the society.

-Faculty of Computer Science, Universitas Bhayangkara Jakarta Raya as the publisher of JSRCS takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical behavior and other responsibilities.
-We are committed to ensuring that advertising, reprinting or other commercial revenue has no impact or influence on the editorial decisions.
+Faculty of Computer Science, Universitas Bhayangkara Jakarta Raya as the publisher of the Journal of Students‘ Research in Computer Science (JSRCS) takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical behavior and other responsibilities.
+We are committed to ensuring that advertising, reprinting, or another commercial revenue has no impact or influence on editorial decisions.
 In addition, the Faculty of Computer Science, Universitas Bhayangkara Jakarta Raya, and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 Allegations of Research Misconduct